 The Name

 Tibbles ‘N Bits is a bit of a play on words, spoofing on the dog food Kibbles ‘N Bits.
-Tibbles are modified data frames, and the terminology was introduced with the advent of the “tidyverse” in R, which is one of the first languages I learned.
-It’s additionally an ode to my roots that are based in analytics and the fact that a lot of the work I did early in my career revolved around data frames in R and Python to conduct analyses.
+Tibbles are modified data frames, and the terminology was introduced with the advent of the “tidyverse” in R, which is the first language I learned, and a language I still use heavily today.
 Bits are, of course, ones and zeroes.
-The point of making a pun out of Kibbles ‘N Bits is related to the notion of “dogfooding”, in which I expect this blog to be focused on exploring the various technologies that comprise the solutions I create and expect users to use.
+But ultimately, I just like puns.

 The Content